sveltejs/svelte/site/content/blog/2021-02-01-whats-new-in-svelte-february-2021.md

 - [Sapper](https://github.com/sveltejs/sapper) got some improvements in scroll tracking and handling encoding query parameters.
 Dynamic imports also now work as expected in browsers that don't support ES modules.
 These changes from 0.29.0 and a step-by-step migration guide can be found [in the changelog](https://github.com/sveltejs/sapper/blob/master/CHANGELOG.md)
 - [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte) version 2 was released.
 It received an overhaul and comes with a rewrite of the HTML formatting.
 The output is now much more in line with how standard Prettier formats HTML.
 Better defaults for `svelteBracketNewLine` and `options-scripts-markup-styles` should now match how the majority of users like to order the code blocks.
 Additionally, Prettier's `htmlWhitespaceSensitivity` setting is now supported.
 [More info in the changelog](https://github.com/sveltejs/prettier-plugin-svelte/blob/master/CHANGELOG.md)

+New changes to the Svelte Society website include [a new cheat sheet](https://sveltesociety.dev/cheatsheet) for easy access to useful code patterns and some smaller visual fixes across the site. **Want to help make the Svelte Society website ready for prime time**?
+[Checkout the GitHub repo](https://github.com/svelte-society/sveltesociety.dev) to get started!

 ---

 ## Community Showcase